 with physics can improve innovation management

-and how experience with customers and companies helps to improve teaching, to improve research and even to improve LaTeX.
+and how experience with customers and companies helps to improve teaching and to improve research.

 European Code of Conduct for Research Integrity of All European